 What the Interviewer Wants to Know

 The interviewer wants to know what days and hours you are available to work and how flexible you are around those days and hours.
-The way you answer this question varies slightly whether you are applying for a full-time job, a part-time position, or a shift job.
+The way you answer this question will vary slightly depending on whether you are applying for a full-time job, a part-time position, or a shift job.

 If you are applying for a shift job or a part-time job, an employer might ask this question because they want to see if you would be willing to work less popular days and hours (like nights and weekends).